Fuller Houses

-The Fuller Houses are two historic homes at 339-341 and 343-345 Broadway in Pawtucket, Rhode Island.
+The Fuller Houses are two historic homes at 339–341 and 343–345 Broadway in Pawtucket, Rhode Island, United States.
 Constructed in 1896–1897, the two Queen Anne-styled homes were constructed as rental properties for the Fuller family and are believed to have originally been identical in construction.
 The 2 1/2-story houses are marked by an octagonal bay which contains the front staircase and a large two-story porch projecting almost completely from the house itself.
 For the National Register of Historic Places nomination only a single unit was examined, but the identical unit below is believed to have undergone minimal alterations.
-The other house, 343-345 Broadway, was not surveyed, but has been more seriously modified to allow for four apartment units.
+The other house, 343–345 Broadway, was not surveyed, but has been more seriously modified to allow for four apartment units.
 The Fuller Houses are architecturally significant as well-preserved and well-detailed Queen Anne-styled apartment flats.
 The Fuller Houses were added to the National Register of Historic Places in 1983.

 History

-The Fuller Houses were constructed in 1896-1897 for Susan E. Fuller.
+The Fuller Houses were constructed in 1896–1897 for Susan E. Fuller.
 Fuller's husband, Charles H. Fuller, operated a successful jewelry findings firm.
 The Fullers owned the houses until 1915, and intended to use them as rental properties.
 The only member of the Fuller family to reside in one of the houses, specifically 341 Broadway, was Alice G. Fuller beginning in either 1911 or 1912.
 The houses are positioned to be prominently viewed from their location on the east side of U.S Route 1 and from northbound traffic on Interstate 95.
 Though not originally placed in a location of such prominence, the construction through the heart of Pawtucket greatly increased the visibility of these "I-95 landmarks".